 Once an authorization request is approved, the status on the authorization is updated to

 issuing_authorization.updated webhook event is sent.
 The

 amount is deducted from your Issuing balance and held in reserve until the authorization is either captured or voided.
 Once captured, a transaction is created, and the

 If the authorization request is declined, its status is immediately set to

 closed.
-If the authorization request is voided or not captured in a timely manner, its status transitions to
+If the authorization request is voided or not captured in a timely manner, its status is set to

 Purchases in different currencies

-Issued cards can be used for purchases in any currency that is supported by the card network.
-Stripe automatically converts the purchase’s currency into the card’s currency when holding or deducting funds, based on the card network’s daily rate.
-The values for
+Cards can be used for purchases in any currency that the card network supports.
+Stripe automatically converts the currency of the purchase into the card’s currency when holding funds, using the card network’s daily rate.

 Was this page helpful?